 Frequently Asked Questions

-In New Jersey, higher education is arrayed in various segments and includes the group of nine state colleges and universities (The College of New Jersey, Kean University, Montclair State University, New Jersey City University, Ramapo College of New Jersey, Richard Stockton College of New Jersey, Rowan University, Thomas Edison State College and William Paterson University); three public research universities (New Jersey Institute of Technology, University of Medicine & Dentistry of New Jersey, and Rutgers University); nineteen county colleges (community colleges); and fourteen independent colleges and universities.
+In New Jersey, higher education is arrayed in various segments and includes the group of nine state colleges and universities (The College of New Jersey, Kean University, Montclair State University, New Jersey City University, Ramapo College of New Jersey, Richard Stockton College of New Jersey, Thomas Edison State College and William Paterson University); three public research universities (New Jersey Institute of Technology, Rowan University, and Rutgers University); nineteen county colleges (community colleges); and fourteen independent colleges and universities.
 Higher education also includes several proprietary institutions and special purpose religious institutions.

 New Jersey colleges and universities are governed by institutional trustee boards and are coordinated through New Jersey Higher Education, an agency which is administered by the Secretary of Higher Education, with advice from the NJ Presidents' Council and others.
 State college and university trustee boards are composed of lay citizens appointed by the Governor, and confirmed by the Senate.
 Trustees serve six-year terms, which may be renewed.
 They serve as unpaid volunteers.

 Check with other colleges.

 colleges and universities, check

 with the NJ Association of State

 Colleges and Universities.